RedisLabs/redislabs-docs/content/ri/install/install-docker.md

 ---
 layout: docs
-title:  Installing RDBTools on Docker
+title:  Installing RedisInsight on Docker
-description: Installing RDBTools on Docker
+description: Installing RedisInsight on Docker
 date:  2018-06-05 03:49:29 +0530
 category: docs
 permalink: docs/install/docker/
-pageTitle: Installing RDBTools on Docker
+pageTitle: Installing RedisInsight on Docker
 nextStep:
-    title: Activating RDBTools
+    title: Activating RedisInsight
     href: /docs/install/activating/
 ---
-In this walkthrough, we will install RDBTools on [Docker](https://www.docker.com/).
+In this walkthrough, we will install RedisInsight on [Docker](https://www.docker.com/).
 Note that this installation is for developer machines.
-We have a separate guide for installing [Rdbtools on AWS](/docs/rdbtools-docker-installation-ec2/).
+We have a separate guide for installing [RedisInsight on AWS](/docs/rdbtools-docker-installation-ec2/).

 ## I. Install Docker